The Ant Bully (film): Plot

-10-year-old Lucas Nickle is left with his older sister, Tiffany, and his grandmother, when his parents go to Puerto Vallarta for their wedding anniversary.
-Neglected by his family and tormented by a local bully named Steve, Lucas takes out his frustration on an anthill and attacks it with a squirt gun, terrifying the colony.
-One ant, Zoc, an eccentric sorcerer, tries to fight back.
-His girlfriend Hova, a nurse ant who is fascinated by humans, attempts to communicate with Lucas, but she is almost crushed before being saved by Zoc.
-The leaders of the colony decide to use a potion Zoc has recently created to shrink Lucas down to ant size.
+Ten-year-old Lucas “Peanut” Nickle is left with his older sister and alien-obsessed grandmother when his parents go on vacation to Puerto Vallarta.
+Neglected by his family and tormented by a local bully named Steve, Lucas frequently vents his frustration by attacking an anthill in his front yard, leading to its ants deeming him “The Destroyer”.
+Zoc, an eccentric sorcerer ant, wants to fight back, while Hova, a nurse ant who is fascinated by humans, wishes to communicate with Lucas.
+The leaders of the colony decide to shrink Lucas down to ant size using a potion of Zoc's creation.